PagerDuty/developer-docs/docs/app-integration-development/08-Classic-User-OAuth.md

 tags: [app-integration-development]
 ---

-# OAuth 2.0 Functionality
+# Classic User OAuth

-## What is OAuth 2.0 functionality?
+## What is Classic User OAuth?
-OAuth 2 allows your app to connect to our [REST API](/api-reference/) as a PagerDuty user (not full account access) to administer PagerDuty or get data (create an on-call schedule, get a list of team members, etc).
+Classic User OAuth allows your app to connect to our [REST API](/api-reference/) as a PagerDuty user (not full account access) to administer PagerDuty or get data (create an on-call schedule, get a list of team members, etc).

-## Why should I use OAuth 2.0?
+## Why should I use Classic User OAuth?
-With OAuth 2.0, you can present a user with a prompt to log in with their PagerDuty account and authorize your app to access their PagerDuty data.
+With Classic User OAuth, you can present a user with a prompt to log in with their PagerDuty account and authorize your app to access their PagerDuty data.

 This is a simple and seamless process for the user and more secure because as an app developer you can:
 * Limit your access to read-only